-You would like to settle in Paris and you don’t understand the geographical organization of Paris’ arrondissements?
-Understanding how to read the map of Paris’ arrondissements is essential in your while looking for an apartment in Paris and while your staying in Paris because the very basis of a trip is to be able to get your bearings.
-If you too would like to understand the snail structure of Paris’ arrondissements and be able to get your bearings in Paris, then this Lodgis’ post is here to guide you!
+Would you like to move to Paris but don’t understand the geographical organization of Paris’ arrondissements?
+Understanding how to read a map of Paris is essential while looking for an apartment in Paris or staying there.
+If you would like to understand the snail structure of Paris’ arrondissements and be able to get your bearings in Paris, then this Lodgis post is here to guide you!

 Advice n°1: Group the arrondissement of Paris on the map by rings

-Our first advice to read easily the map of Paris’ arrondissements and be able to group them together, is to understand the organization of the two rings.
+Our first piece of advice to be able to easily read the map of Paris’ arrondissements is to understand the organization of the two rings.

 Paris covers 20 different municipal arrondissements.
-The arrondissements of Paris can be group together by rings.
-They are two of them.
+The arrondissements of Paris can be grouped together into two rings.

-Advice n°2: Following the River Seine cutting on the map of Paris
+Advice n°2: Following the River Seine that bisects the map of Paris

-Our second advice that will help you to get the organization of Paris’ arrondissements on the map, is to follow the North and South cutting of the River Seine in two separate Banks.
-According to the Parisians, each arrondissement has a unique atmosphere and owns its own treasures, so if you would like to learn how to recognize the arrondissements of Paris by their vibe, we recommend that you read our post on where to stay for the right atmosphere!
+Our second piece of advice to understand the organization of Paris’ arrondissements is to follow the north and south sides of the River Seine.
+According to Parisians, each arrondissement has a unique atmosphere and own advantages, so if you would like to learn how to recognize Paris’ arrondissements by their vibe, we recommend that you read our post on where to stay for the right atmosphere!

-As for the Left-Bank, it covers only 6 arrondissements located at the South of the Seine, on the map of Paris: from 5th to 7th and from 13th to 15th.
+As for the Left Bank, it covers only 6 arrondissements located to the south of the Seine: the 5th to 7th and the 13th to the 15th.

-Bear in mind that the islands located on the river Seine, don’t belong to any of the two Banks, like it’s the case for the “île aux Cygnes” in the 15th arrondissement of Paris.
-And speaking of which, did you know that the 15th arrondissement of Paris is one of Parisians’ favorite for its enchanting and welcoming places?
+Bear in mind that the islands located on the river Seine don’t belong to any of the two Banks, like the Île aux Cygnes in the 15th arrondissement of Paris.
+And speaking of which, did you know that the 15th arrondissement of Paris is one of Paris’ most enchanting and welcoming places?
 This is why Lodgis offers a large range of furnished rentals in the 15th arrondissement of Paris!

 Advice n°3: Understanding the snail map of Paris

-An important element to bear in mind to really understand how to easily get your bearings in Paris and its arrondissements, is that the arrondissements are close to one another and wind up following the structure of a snail.
-So, if you want to understand their organizational structure, you just need to put your finger on the map and started drawing a spiral in the sense of a clock hand, starting from the 1st arrondissement.
+An important element to bear in mind to really understand how to easily get your bearings in Paris is that the arrondissements are close to one another and spiral up following the shape of a snail.
+So if you want to understand their organizational structure, you just need to put your finger on the map and started drawing a clockwise spiral starting from the 1st arrondissement.

 The arrondissements’ fusion: a new snail for 2020?

 No reasons to worry!
-The fusion of the 1st, 2nd, 3rd and 4th arrondissements of Paris into one, that was voted at the National Assembly, will not modify the location and organization of the arrondissements of Paris on the map.
-This fusion is purely administrative, in order to “balance out” the arrondissements according to their population.
+The fusion of the 1st, 2nd, 3rd and 4th arrondissements of Paris into one, which was voted for at the National Assembly, will not modify the location and organization of the arrondissements of Paris on the map.
+This fusion is purely administrative in order to “balance out” the arrondissements according to their population.
 In 2020, the arrondissements 1 to 4 will keep the same zip code but will have one central city hall to represent them.